Age Spots &

 Q: Is Laser Treatment Safe?

-A: Our laser treatments used to treat brown spots have been clinically tested and FDA-approved.
+A: Our laser treatments used to treat brown and dark spots have been clinically tested and FDA-approved.
 As a result, we highly recommend laser treatments as a safe and efficient way to treat your sun damage and brown spots.

 Q: How Long Do Results Last?